Wondering how much caffeine is in Coke Zero compared to other sodas?

 Homemade coffee with vanilla extract.

-Add salt if you don’t mind that extra layer of complexity in your drink.
+Another option is to add salt if you don't mind that extra layer of complexity in your drink.

 You can also add cinnamon for an earthy, exotic flavor or mint for an extra kick of freshness.